TifeLaflame/CM-internship-2021/README.md

 This extension lets you share code snippers with other developers.
 I found this inspiring because it was a thought that a developer recently had and decided to build.
 I'm always intrigued by how an idea can be coded into reality even when there are obstacles.
 This extension was sold a month later.
 It was built with TypeScript, PostgreSQL & NPM packages.

 ## Focus during internship
-With the time and resources to learn and build anything, I will
+With the time and resources to learn and build anything, I will love to spend my time in the experience design and technology departments.

+The BMW BYO project is an example of a real life client project I will like to work on during this internship.

+I want to focus my efforts on learning and developing unique digital experiences for brands.
+Also, I will like to learn about industry coding practices.
+Finally, it will be great if I'm paired up with a mentor in both the design and technology department.

+CM has worked with the world's best brands, it will be a privilege to collaborate and work with professionals that have been involved with these projects.

 ## Code challenge solution
 [Link for solution](https://codesandbox.io/s/2021-internship-exercise-menu-forked-k0m87?file=/src/index.js)